malith-perera/EC/README.md

 <code><i>Student_Insert (student_list, student2, 5);</i></code><br>

-You can move student1 5 steps in the list as below.
+You can move student1 as the fifth student in the student_list as below.

 <code><i>Student_Move (student_list, student1, 5);</i></code><br>